eth-brownie/brownie/docs/quickstart.rst

 Using The Console
 =================

-The console works similarly to a normal python interpreter.
+The console feels similar to a normal python interpreter.
 You can use it to directly interact with your project:

 ::